wysmith00/AdventureAwaitsFE/README.md

 Technologies used: MongoDB, Node, Express, HTML, CSS, JavaScript, Git

 MVP: As a user I want to be able to see the posts of all workouts and blogs.
 As a user I want to be able to edit both blogs and workouts.
-As a user I want to be able to delete all any blog or workout I would want
+As a user I want to be able to delete all any blog or workout posts I want.
+As a user I want to have a clean UI interface to navigate.

 IceBox: Weather cacheing, show location, stronger UI